mithielesh/ShieldBox/README.md

+## 🔮 Future Work

+We plan to extend ShieldBox with IoT-based alerting.
+The system will connect to an ESP32 microcontroller, which will relay email security alerts to:
+- A set of LEDs (for visual threat indication)
+- A voice module (for spoken warnings)
+- An LCD display (for real-time alert messages)

+This integration will enable physical, real-world notifications for critical email threats, making ShieldBox even more effective for high-security environments.
+## 🧩 Testcases & Debugging

+The `testcases/` folder contains a comprehensive set of scripts and HTML files used to debug, validate, and improve the ShieldBox classification system.
+It includes:
+- Python scripts for testing email and URL classification, edge cases, and fraud/spam/malware detection
+- HTML/JS files for simulating extension UI and Chrome integration
+- Specialized tests for error handling, toggle features, and category-specific scenarios

+Use these testcases to:
+- Debug and improve model classification
+- Test new features and fixes
+- Validate extension and backend integration
+- Reproduce and diagnose classification or extraction errors
 # ShieldBox - Advanced Email & URL Security Chrome Extension

 ShieldBox is a comprehensive Chrome extension that protects users from phishing attacks, fraudulent emails, spam, and malware by analyzing both URLs and email content in real-time using advanced machine learning algorithms.